Shorzinator/Shorzinator/README.md

-## Hi there, My name is Shourya - aka [Shorzinator] 👋
+### Hi there, My name is Shourya - aka [Shorzinator] 👋

-Here are some ideas to get you started:
+## Welcome, to my GitHub Profile
-⁙ 🎓 I'm a Junior in College
+- 🎓 I'm a Junior in College
-⁙ 🥋 I’m currently working on developing Data-related skills like Analysis, Simulation, Predictions, etc.
+- 🥋 I’m currently working on developing Data-related skills like Analysis, Simulation, Predictions, etc.
-⁙ 🌱 I’m currently learning how to obtain and clean data.
+- 🌱 I’m currently learning how to obtain and clean data.
-⁙ 👯 I’m looking to collaborate on projects related to Data Science and Machine Learning.
+- 👯 I’m looking to collaborate on projects related to Data Science and Machine Learning.
-⁙ 🎮 Fun fact: I love to play action-adventure games.
+- 🎮 Fun fact: I love to play action-adventure games.
-⁙ 💎 2020 Goals: Contribute more to Open Source projects
+- 💎 2020 Goals: Contribute more to Open Source projects

 ### 📫 How to reach me: